Parylene Chemical Resistance Properties – Overview

 Parylene’s exceptional chemical resistance is partially due to the unique vacuum deposition method used to apply the coatings, chemical vapor deposition (CVD).
 In this vapor phase coating process, the polymer chains pack tightly against one another, making Parylene resistant to chemicals passing through the coating and reacting with the film.

-In comparison to liquid-derived and assembled monolayers, the chemically stronger film consistency is the source of Parylene’s chemical/solvent resistance.
+Compared to liquid-derived and assembled monolayers, the chemically stronger film consistency is the source of Parylene’s chemical/solvent resistance.

 Typical Parylene deposition process, illustrated with Parylene N